-It has a neat covered fold-out deck that acts like a porch and is great for enjoying the outdoors.
+It has a neat covered fold-out deck that acts as a porch and is great for enjoying the outdoors.
 The same company makes similar structures that can be used as mobile shops, cafés, etc..

 The blob vb3 was originally designed to be an extension to an existing building, in response to a more standard extension plan being rejected by the planning regulation authorities.

-This “space pod” styled unit was quickly upgraded to full tiny home status and has a bathroom, a kitchen and a bed, as well as storage and a bit that opens into a deck of sorts.
+This “space pod” styled unit was quickly upgraded to full tiny home status and has a bathroom, a kitchen, and a bed, as well as storage and a bit that opens into a deck of sorts.
 It’s completely portable.